haydenm02/haydenm02.github.io/_posts/2023-01-09-3d-games-development.md

 ```
 {: file="BottleShootable.cs"}

-From this, the game plays smoothly without issues moving from one objective to the next.
+The game plays smoothly without issues, freely moving from one objective to the next.
+From this project, I have demonstrated and further developed my understanding of C#, Unity and game development.